test-acc-vaccym/Polly-The-Wiper/README.md

 Also emergency options build in to reboot/shutdown/boot into other OS to distract forensics people and tools.

-I don't provide any warranty, use at your own risk!
+By using this software, you will hereby agree that you will use this at your own risk

 ### How do I Install it?
 See the 'INSTALL' file for this.